 We are proud that during their tenure with us our graduate students gain a solid foundation not only in scholarship and criticism, but also in teaching.
 All graduates are required to have at least one year of experience as a Teaching Assistant (TA), and most students teach more than that.
 These assistantships are an integral part of our educational program and may be complemented by a special course on teaching methods offered through French.
 Although teaching assistants work closely with experienced faculty who chair the elementary and intermediate language courses, they have responsibility for grading and presentation of course material in their sections.

-Our standard offer to an incoming teaching assistant provides a guarantee of three or four years of support, depending on whether the individual is a new graduate student or has already done graduate work elsewhere.
+Our standard offer to an incoming teaching assistant provides a guarantee of four or five years of support, depending on whether the individual is a new graduate student or has already done graduate work elsewhere.
 Our practice has always been to continue to support those students beyond the terms of the guarantee, provided they are making satisfactory progress toward the degree.
 Other opportunities for support include yearly competitive fellowships and travel awards at the university level.
 The Department and the University have some opportunities for study and research in Europe through our study-abroad programs and exchange agreements with individual universities.
 For example, we frequently send one of our graduate students to serve for a semester or a year as the house fellow for our study program at the Villa Corsi-Salviati near Florence.
 We also have exchange and cooperation arrangements with the Università di Siena, the Università di Firenze and the Université de Genève.

 The University of Wisconsin-Madison is one of the top public research institutions in the United States, and the collection of more than six million volumes in Memorial Library has a very rich and strong Italian component.

 With a population of around 200,000, Madison is the capital of the state of Wisconsin.
 It is built on and around four lakes, and has many amenities, not least of which is a vibrant cultural life both on and off campus.
 Although the winters in Madison are cold, the other three seasons are generally very pleasant.
 The excellent "quality of life" that is enjoyed by Madison residents was recognized a few years ago (1996) when it was voted the best place to live in America by Money Magazine.
-With careful planning, it is possible for you to live on the stipend that you would receive, even at the 36% inexperienced TA rate.
+With careful planning, it is possible for you to live on the stipend that you would receive, even at the 36% TA rate.